gregorypenn/PatricksPlants/README.md

 <!-- badges: end -->

 The goal of PatricksPlants is to make Patrick Alexander’s plant occurance observations more accessible for analysis.

 A data frame is provided with all observations and metadata coded as presence-only.
-Presence-absence data may reasonably be infered from this and a function is provided to do so on a per-species basis.
+Presence-absence data may reasonably be infered from this and a function will be provided to do so for a specified set of species or for the entire dataset.
+Beware that presence-absence can get rather large for cross-product of sites and plants in the dataset.
+At the time of this writing, the presence-only data were around 5,000 rows, while the presence-absence data were over 10,000,000 rows.

-## Package Status

-The package is not yet
-functional.
+A function is provided for reading Patrick’s xlsx file, in which he records his obsevations from his field notebook.
+The function returns a data frame of presence-only or presence-absence with metadata for sites, surveys, and plant taxonomy.
+The presence-only output is identical in format to the supplied dataset.

 ## Installation